Official websites use .gov

 Will applications that propose to study products not yet available in the United States be considered responsive?

 Potentially, yes.
-If the product(s) meets the statutory definition of a “tobacco product” under the Tobacco Control Act (i.e., any product made or derived from tobacco or containing nicotine from any source that is intended for human consumption, including any component, part, or accessory of a tobacco product), then studies examining these products could be considered responsive if they address one or more of the High-Priority Research Topic(s).
-However, the application must demonstrate that the proposed research can directly contribute to FDA CTP’s regulatory authority over tobacco products within the United States.
-Note that some of the High-Priority Research Topics in this NOFO specify the type(s) of tobacco products to be studied.
-Therefore, the proposed research must clearly address the type(s) of tobacco products stated in the NOFO given the High-Priority Research Topic(s) that the proposed research plans to address.
+If the product(s) meets the statutory definition of a “tobacco product” under the Tobacco Control Act (i.e., any product made or derived from tobacco or containing nicotine from any source that is intended for human consumption, including any component, part, or accessory of a tobacco product), then studies examining these products could be considered responsive if they address one or more of the High-Priority Research Topics in this NOFO.
+However, the application must demonstrate that the proposed research can directly contribute to the regulatory authority of FDA CTP over tobacco products sold and distributed in the United States.
+Note that some of the High-Priority Research Topics in this NOFO specify the type(s) of tobacco products to be studied and that the Non-Responsive Research Topics list in this NOFO includes investigations of tobacco products other than those explicitly specified in the high-priority research topics of this RFA.
+Consequently, the application must only address the type(s) of tobacco products listed for the High-Priority Research Topic(s) the proposed research plans to address.

 May researchers include foreign populations in their proposed research?

-Yes, foreign populations may be included in the proposed research.
-However, results from research in foreign populations must be relevant to the U.S. population and U.S. regulation of tobacco products.
-For example, studies assessing health effects related to tobacco product use would be relevant to the extent that the findings could be generalized to the United States.
-Studies assessing general knowledge or attitudes about tobacco products among foreign populations likely would not be relevant.
+Foreign populations may be included.
+However, results from research in foreign populations must be relevant to the U.S. population and to U.S. regulation of tobacco products.
+For example, studies assessing the health effects of tobacco products in foreign populations or subpopulations would be relevant to the extent that the findings could be generalized to the U.S. population or subpopulations.
+Studies assessing general knowledge or attitudes about tobacco products among foreign populations would not likely be relevant.

-Are investigators or personnel from outside the United States eligible to participate in the research as a collaborator?
+Are investigators or personnel from outside the United States eligible to participate as a collaborator?

-Per the NIH notice (NOT-OD-25-104) published on May 1, 2025, foreign subawards are no longer allowed.
-However, the notice states that while this policy applies to all monetary foreign collaborations, “it does not apply to funds provided to support foreign consultants.”
+In the NIH notice (NOT-OD-25-104) published on May 1, 2025, foreign subawards are no longer allowed.
+However, the Notice states that although this policy applies to all monetary foreign collaborations, “it does not apply to funds provided to support foreign consultants.”
 For the definition of a consultant, please see the NIH Grants Policy Statement.
-Additionally, you may also refer to NIH policy and compliance information on subawards, which includes a section on foreign subawards.
-Please note that some websites may have yet to be updated to reflect the notice on foreign subawards (NOT-OD-25-104).
+If a foreign collaborator is included, then a Foreign Justification must be provided in the application (NOT-OD-25-098).

 Research Related to Populations Experiencing Tobacco-Related Disparities

-Are studies addressing specific populations, or groups of individuals, who bear a disproportionate burden of tobacco product risk and/or harm considered responsive?
+Are studies addressing specific populations, or groups of individuals, that bear a disproportionate burden of tobacco product risk and/or harm considered responsive?

 Yes, studies in populations experiencing tobacco-related disparities are responsive to FDA CTP regulatory authorities.
-However, the population needs to be appropriate for the research question.
-If a population experiencing tobacco-related disparities will be included, applicants will be expected to identify the population and how it is important to the research question, considering the impact on population health.
+However, the population must be appropriate for the research question.
+For studies focused on a specific population experiencing tobacco-related disparities, applicants will be expected to explain why and how this population is important to the research question, considering the impact on population health.

 Resubmission